Marines And Sailors Drink Iceland Dry, AlmostMatthew Russell

 What’s the best way to keep 7,000 marines and sailors happy in Iceland?
 How about buying them a beer?

 All the beer…

-According to the Military Times, NATO’s Trident Juncture exercise drew the troops to the Iceladic capital, Reykjavik, where they flooded local bars shortly after disembarking.
+According to the Military Times, NATO’s Trident Juncture exercise once drew the troops to the Icelandic capital, Reykjavik, where they flooded local bars shortly after disembarking.